PrestoConFuoco1/Echo-bot/README.md

 ### Other messages
 For messages that don't have any specific meaning the bot is trying to obtain an HTTP request, which can be used to send the same message to the user.
-This is not possible only for a member of a media group in Telegram; all such messages are saved to the internal server state and sent again as a media groups after all other updates have been already processed.
+This is not possible only for a member of a media group in Telegram; all such messages are saved to the internal bot state and sent again as a media groups after all other updates have been already processed.
 Before sending a reply bot gets a number of repeats for the target user and replicates the HTTP request the corresponding number of times.